CaioCeretta/Rocketseat/angular/formacao-em-angular/nivel-1/3-dynamic-components/theory.md

 And this is the main reason why angular introduced the new **Control Flow (@if) **, the syntax of *ngIf with `else` was counter-intuitive because it used to mix attributes with template references.

+And in order to use it.
+We also have to import it inside the ts imports the `CommonModule` that exports these utility functions like ngIf, ngFor, and more.
+And we could also import simply the NgIf